Is Dog Daycare a Good Idea?

 For small dogs like these and their discriminating owners, only the most specialized care will do.
-To meet their needs, a number of day care and boarding facilities exclusive to tiny dogs have emerged in recent years.
-They’ve proven to be a triple-win for the owners of these businesses, their clients and small dogs everywhere.
+To meet their needs, several daycare and boarding facilities exclusive to tiny dogs have emerged in recent years.
+They’ve proven to be a triple-win for these businesses, their clients, and small dogs everywhere.

 Specialized care at small-dog boarding places may include:

-- Cage-free surroundings.
 “Nobody is caged here,” Vinci says.
 “Our dogs lounge on comfy beds and couches in our home.
-They can play in our fenced in yard.”
+They can play in our fenced-in yard.”

-1. What size dogs do you take?
 Depending on the facility, caregivers may limit their services to dogs weighing 8 to 20 pounds.
-Exceptions sometimes are made, contingent upon the breed, behavior and requirements of the dog.
+Exceptions sometimes are made, contingent upon the breed, behavior, and requirements of the dog.

-2. How many years have you been in business, and what other experience with small dogs do you have?
-Davis, Vinci and Clemen each have decades of experience with small dogs.
-Be sure you get the background of the individual running the day care or boarding facility.
+Davis, Vinci, and Clemen each have decades of experience with small dogs.
+Be sure you get the background of the individual running the daycare or boarding facility.

-3. Do you train dogs too?
-Some boarders, like Davis, offer training and housebreaking instruction.
+Some borders, like Davis, offer training and housebreaking instruction.

-4. Do you own small dogs?
-“Ask how the person’s own dogs are cared for, in terms of feeding, grooming, medical care and other essentials,” advises Davis.
-“How the owner treats his or her own dogs can indicate how your dog will be cared for.”
+“Ask how the person’s dogs are cared for, in terms of feeding, grooming, medical care, and other essentials,” advises Davis.
+“How the owner treats his or her dogs can indicate how your dog will be cared for.”

 Finally, listen for the passion in the person’s voice.
-Most went into this line of work because they truly adore dogs, especially tiny breeds.
+Most went into this line of work because they genuinely adore dogs, especially tiny breeds.